polymorphine/dev/README.md

 will check style errors that need to be adjusted manually like: naming conventions, line lengths and some [phpDoc constraints](#codesniffer-custom-phpdoc-requirements).

-Fixer needs project scope configuration to setup factory with package name used in file docBlock headers and absolute path to its root directory.
+Fixer needs project scope configuration to set up factory with package name used in a file docBlock headers and absolute path to its root directory.
-Add [`cs-fixer.php.dist`](cs-fixer.php.dist) configuration file similar to the one supplied with this package to root directory directory of your project.
+Add [`cs-fixer.php.dist`](cs-fixer.php.dist) configuration file similar to the one supplied with this package to root directory of your project.

 Use this command to run fixer for given file or directory (path):
 ```